opentext-idol/idol-rich-media-tutorials/tutorials/showcase/milestone-integration/README.md

 For this tutorial, we will use the video file `vehicles.avi`, which is included in the same folder as this guide.

-> To try your own video, note that Milestone requires you to encode your video to `.avi` format.
+> NOTE: To try your own video, note that Milestone requires you to encode your video to `.avi` format.
 You can do this using `ffmpeg`, with the command:
 > ```
 > ffmpeg -i vehicles.mp4 vehicles.avi
 > ```